Hypertrophic Cardiomyopathy - Topic Overview

 racing, or beating unevenly (palpitations).

-fainting spells.
-You may have an arrhythmia, which makes sudden death more
+fainting spells are signs of an arrhythmia, which makes sudden death more

 How is hypertrophic cardiomyopathy diagnosed?